-With interest rates historically low right now and looking as if they may not get lower, this means that mortgage interest rates are holding steady, too.
+With interest rates at historical lows right now, mortgage interest rates are holding steady, too.
 So it may make sense to refinance – get a new home loan and pay off the old one.

 There are several things to look into and factors to consider before you decide, but it boils down to this: Will refinancing save you money?